A subpoena is a court order that requires a person or company officer to:

 The third page will list the documents and items that need to be produced under the subpoena.

-After you have filled out the subpoena, you need to take the original and two copies to the Federal Circuit Court registry and file them.
-The court will keep the original subpoena and give you back the copies, sealed with the Federal Circuit Court’s stamp.
+After you have filled out the subpoena, you need to take the original and two copies to the Court registry and file them.
+The Court will keep the original subpoena and give you back the copies, sealed with the Court’s stamp.
 You keep one of the copies and serve (give) the other copy on your employer.

 If the subpoena requires a person to attend court and give evidence, it must be: